 - The significance of specific transactions relative to the financial statements

-The BiggsKofford audit approach focuses specifically on the risks present within your organization.
+The BiggsKofford CPA firm approach to audit services focuses specifically on the risks present within your organization.
 When we first began using this approach several years ago, it represented a break with the methodology used by most firms.
 As recent accounting scandals have come to light, our profession has responded with enhanced auditing standards.
 Many of the new standards represent the risk-based approach we have been using for years.

-In addition to audit services, BiggsKofford provides a variety of other services depending on the level of assurance you want to achieve.
+In addition to audit services, BiggsKofford is a Colorado Springs CPA firm that provides a variety of other services depending on the level of assurance you want to achieve.
 These services include:

 - Historical financial statements